-1. Last week, this picture went viral across the internet.
+Last week, this picture went viral across the internet.

 The image got thousands of retweets, millions of views on Imgur, over half a million likes on Facebook.
 The trouble was, nobody was sure where the bench was, or if the plaque was real.
 Was it Photoshopped?
 Was it a real-life hoax?
 Was there ever a person called Roger Bucklesby?

 Here's the answer:

-4. The man behind Roger Bucklesby is author Jamie Maslin.
+The man behind Roger Bucklesby is author Jamie Maslin.
 He installed the plaque just two weeks ago — the day before leaving the country to emigrate to Australia.

 It wasn't long before she let me know what a whinger I was being and in that moment Roger was born; we began joking about a fitting bench plaque to encapsulate my current cantankerous disposition.

+The name Roger Bucklesby sounded quintessentially British and somehow irritable and Victorian.
+Old Roger lifted my spirits and soon we were working on his backstory – a prolific author but never published, getting bitterer and bitterer with every failed submission.
 At first he came to the park for inspiration but eventually he began to resent the place for encouraging him to chase his dreams.
 It gave us such a good laugh (and cheered me up immensely) that we decided to get the plaque made.

 The bench itself is in a slightly out-of-the-way area of a very well-known North London park.